Hypercubers/hypercubing.xyz/docs/faq.md

 ## What is hypercubing?

-Hypercubing is the hobby of solving 4D+ puzzles in higher dimensions and exotic geometries.
+Hypercubing is the hobby of twisty puzzles (like the Rubik's cube) in higher dimensions and exotic geometries.

 ### Isn't the 4th dimension time?